Amazon EC2: A Comprehensive Operations and Architecture Reference

 Integration with Other Services

-IAMInstance profiles / rolesPermissions to access S3, DynamoDB, etc.
+IAMInstance profiles and IAM rolesGranting permissions to access S3, DynamoDB, and other AWS services

-Auto ScalingAutomatic instance managementScale out/in based on demand
+Auto ScalingDynamic instance fleet managementHorizontal scaling based on demand thresholds

 Additional Resources